WayScience/Mitochcheck-MAP-analysis/README.md

 The `Mitocheck_Phenotype_Class` is used to distinguish which phenotypes are presenting within the dataset.
 The `Cell_UUID` enables the selection of cells and the formation of unique pairs both within and between the same phenotypic groups.

-Further more, to mitigate label bias, a 1:1 ratio comparison was employed.
+Furthermore, to mitigate label bias, a 1:1 ratio comparison was employed.
 This ensures a balanced comparison between positive and negative instances.

 However, we use the parameter `n_resamples`, which resamples the number of control cells that one wants to use when comparing a phenotype.